crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 1. Dev - where you integrate and review, before you push to QA
 1. Local - **The most important of all** a workstation where a developer will run the system.

-Now you begin to understand - with **5 working deployments**, the cost of a microservice is not 5% or 10%.
+With **5 working deployments**, the cost of a a microservice approach is not 5% or 10% more than a monolith.

 The ability to run five working copies of your system is where the real cost of microservices arrives.

-With 5 environments to maintain, we can begin to appreciate the accuracy of a 60% number.
+With five environments to maintain, we can begin to appreciate the accuracy of a 60% estimate.

 If there is even a 10% tax on deploying and running one copy of the system (which is a low figure), this number quickly increases to a more than 50% tax per service.